Scalingo/documentation/_posts/languages/php/2017-06-22-php-laravel-artisan-migration.md

 ./artisan migrate
 ```

-If everything went well, add this file to your GIT repository and deploy the application
+If everything went well, add this file to your Git repository and deploy the application
 on the platform.
 Once the app has been deployed, apply the migration to your production
 database.